Adult pet rabbits

 don’t need the high energy rabbit food that baby rabbits need.
 However they do have specific nutrient requirements to maintain health throughout a long life.
 They need a lower carbohydrate diet that is higher in fiber

 complemented with a moderate amount of natural oils and specific vitamins

 for quality fur and overall health and digestive efficiency

-Before and after weaning baby rabbits benefit from a high fat and high fiber rabbit food!
+Before and after weaning baby rabbits benefit from a high energy

 Baby rabbit nutritional needs change from birth throughout the first couple of weeks of nursing as reflected by the composition of a rabbit’s milk.
 As an example, the colostrum (first milk) will have a high fat content (greater than 17%) that, by the fourth day, drops to around 10% but steadily increases to over 15% by the eighteenth day.
 However it begins to taper off to less than 13% fat after the third week.